 - (1) Manually slew in DEC to expose the Locking Screw.
-Loosen it first. - (2) Remove iGuider lens cover. - (3) Run PHD2 software and select "iOptron iGuider (ASCOM Camera)" - (4) Go to a bright star - (5) Turn the Focus Adjuster CCW to loosen it a little bit.
-Slide the Focus Adjuster to adjust the focus and bring the star to be shown in the main window. - (6) Click on the star to look at the Star Profile.
-Fine adjusting the Focus Adjuster to bring the Peak to maximum value.
-Turn Focus Adjuster CW to tighten it. - (7) Slew the DEC to expose the Locking Screw if it is blocked by the DEC gear box.
+Loosen it first. - (2) Remove iGuider lens cover. - (3) Run PHD2 software and select iOptron iGuider - (4) Go to a bright star - (5) Slide the Focus Adjuster to adjust the focus and bring the star to be shown in the main window. - (6) Click on the star to look at the Star Profile.
+Fine adjusting the Focus Adjuster to bring the Peak to maximum value. - (7) Slew the DEC to expose the Locking Screw if it is blocked by the DEC gear box.
 Tighten the Locking Screw.